 - Ask to see the digital badge as verification of a BCRSP certification – when hiring, when selecting contractors/consultants, etc.

 Your BCRSP badge is based on Mozilla’s open badges standards and connects a digital image with unique metadata about your certification.
 If you are interested in learning more about the technology behind your badge, visit: http://openbadges.org/

-- Certificants receive an email notifying you to claim your badge at our partner Acclaim's website.
+- Certificants receive an email notifying you to claim your badge at our partner Credly's website.

 - Click the link in that email.

-- Create an account on the Acclaim site.
+- Create an account on the Credly site.

 - Claim your badge.